SageSpellman/Eggcellent/README.md

 # Description

 a single player word guessing game.
 Eggcellent is a game where you click on the letters and try to guess the word that the hint is giving you.
-You have a limit of six incorrect guesses before you receive a game over mess signaling that you lost the game.
+You have a limit of six incorrect guesses before you receive a game over message signaling that you lost the game.

 # Screenshots Of Game